-The brand new versions of GL Assessment's well established Dyslexia and Dyscalculia Screeners can play an important part in helping teachers identify pupils with dyslexic and dyscalculic tendencies respectively.
-Originally in CD-ROM format, the new online versions offer practitioners a range of new reporting and administrative features:
+GL Assessment's well established Dyslexia and Dyscalculia Screener Digital can play an important part in helping teachers identify pupils with dyslexic and dyscalculic tendencies respectively.
+The online versions offer practitioners a range of reporting and administrative features:

-- A group report that offers a convenient way of assimilating and storing the results for a group of learners - An enhanced individual report for practitioners that shows the results of each subset and recommendations for each test taker - A comprehensive parent/carer report plus further guidance and letter templates to help support communication with parents and carers both before and after screening - Improved network functionality
+- All practice, instructions and timings are computeradministered, enabling easy test administration - Enhanced individual reporting shows the results of each subtest and provides recommendations for the next steps, enabling teaching to be tailored to a pupil's individual learning needs - The diagnostic group report offers a convenient way of assimilating and storing results for a group of readers - A comprehensive parent/carer report plus further guidance and letter templates will help support your communication with parents and carers both before and after screening.